hennadii-phys/GeneralizedTDGL_Oh/README.md

 --References:

-1. Induction of p-wave and d-wave order parameters in s-wave superconductors with light pulses. _To appear on arXiv soon._
+1. H. Yerzhakov and A. V. Balataksy.
+Induction of p-wave and d-wave order parameters in s-wave superconductors with light pulses. _To appear on arXiv soon._

 # Install via pip
 From this GitHub repository: